Best-of-Both-Worlds for Heavy-Tailed Markov Decision Processes: HTMDPs with Unknown Transitions

-In this section, we further extend our results to the case where the transition kernel $\sP$ is unknown, and achieve the first BoBW regret guarantee for HTMDPs with unknown transitions.
-We first present algorithm \texttt{HT-FTRL-UOB} (\Cref{alg:ht-ftrl-uob}) equipped with our novel pessimistic estimator to address the heavy-tailed losses in the unknown transition case.
-Finally, we present a theorem establishing BoBW regret guarantees by developing innovative techniques.
+Under this assumption, we present algorithm \texttt{HT-FTRL-UOB} (\Cref{alg:ht-ftrl-uob}) equipped with our novel pessimistic estimator to address the heavy-tailed losses in the unknown transition case, and then establish BoBW regret guarantees by developing innovative techniques.